askap-vast/vast-pipeline/CONTRIBUTING.md

 2. Branch off `master` by naming your branch `fix-#123-my-issue-blah` (keep it short please).
 3. Do your changes.
 4. Run one or more pipeline run on full images to test functionality.
-5. Run test locally with `./manage.py test pipeline` (there are few tests, mostly not working)
+5. Run test locally with `./manage.py test pipeline` (there are few tests, mostly not working).
 6. Run the webserver and check the functionality.
 7. Commit and issue the PR.